 The Department of Music Theory does not accept transfer credits at the undergraduate level.
 However, advanced placement in music theory is possible on the basis of the Advanced Placement Undergraduate Exam (AP-UGrad) offered during Orientation Week.
-Samples of this examination are available from the Admissions Office or at peabody.jhu.edu/theory.
+Samples of this examination are available from the Admissions Office or on the Theory Department website.